lyc458216/PTE/library/Listening/*SST(summarize spoken text).md

 246.Exercise. 锻炼

-Exercise has two conditions: 1. health exercise 2.investment investigation on the benefit of exercise: half hour daily at least;
-At last, how much exercise can we tolerate(sunscreen)
+Exercise has two conditions: 1.health exercise 2.investment investigation on the benefit of exercise: half hour daily at least; At last, how much exercise can we tolerate(sunscreen)

 247.Data privacy. 数据隐私